CanyonR/RevelationNews/README.txt

 7. To-Do List
-    o Better management of the dire list and chap-verse dictionary o Run program as AWS Lambda instead of using an EC2 (?) o Make better interface (using .js)
+    o Better management of the dire_list and chapter_lengths variables o Make better interface (using .js)
-    o Add save button and database to store 'favorite results' (?) o Fix favicon not loading
+    o Add save button and database to store 'favorite results' (?) o Run program as AWS Lambda instead of using an EC2 (?) o Fix favicon not loading